Global Convergence of the (1+1) Evolution Strategy

 The following definition is central.
 It captures the ability of the (1+1)-ES to recover from a state with a far too small step size.
 This property is needed to avoid premature convergence. \begin{definition} For $p > 0$, a function $f : \R^d \to \R$ is called $p$-improvable in $x \in \R^d$ if $\xi_p^f(x)$ is positive.
 The function is called $p$-improvable on $Y \subset \R^d$ if $\xi_p^f\big|_Y$ (the function $\xi_p^f$ restricted to $Y$) is lower bounded by a positive, lower semi-continuous function $\tilde \xi_p^f : Y \to (0, 1]$.
 A point $x \in \R^d$ is called $p$-critical if it is not $p$-improvable for any $p > 0$. \end{definition}

 The property of $p$-improvability is a non-standard regularity condition.
 The concept applies to measurable functions, hence we do not need to restrict ourselves to smooth or continuous objectives.
 On the one hand side, the property excludes many measurable and even a few smooth functions.
 On the other hand, it is far less restrictive than continuity and smoothness, since it allows the objective function to jump and the level sets to have kinks.
 Intuitively, in the two-dimensional case illustrated in figure~\ref{figure:angle}, if for each point the sub-level set opens up in an angle of more than $2 \pi p$, then the function is $p$-improvable.
 This is the case for many discontinuous functions, however, not for all smooth ones.
-The degree three polynomial $f(x_1, x_2) = x_1^3 + x_2^2$ can serve as a counter example, since every point of the form $(x_1, 0)$ is $p$-critical.
-All of its contour lines form cuspidal cubics, see figure~\ref{figure:x3y2} in section~\ref{section:cubic-saddle}.
+The degree three polynomial $f(x_1, x_2) = x_1^3 + x_2^2$ can serve as a counter example, since the point $(0, 0)$ is $p$-critical, with its level set forming a cuspidal cubic, see figure~\ref{figure:x3y2} in section~\ref{section:cubic-saddle}.